trinsic-id/issuer-reference-app/README.md

-# Streetcred's API Quickstart
+# Trinsic's Issuer Reference App
-This demo shows how to add Streetcred API calls into a nodejs app with our service client.
+This demo shows how to add Trinsic Credentials API calls into a nodejs app with our service client.
 It also shows a webhook implementation can create automated workflows in your app.

 ## Use Case
 In this simple use case, you control a (very simple) issuer portal for your organization, which can issue a business card to anyone with a mobile wallet in your organization.
-Once a business card is issued, that holder can do business card verifications to other peers using the Streetcred mobile app.
+Once a business card is issued, that holder can do business card verifications to other peers using the Trinsic Wallet app.

 ## Prerequisites:
 - [npm](https://www.npmjs.com/get-npm)